Last Updated: 24th June 2021

-What data do you hold about me?
+What data do you hold about me and why?

 We may hold the following details about you:

 - Your email address

 - Details of your previous interaction with BAFTA such as juries you have participated in

 - Details of the industry sector you work in and/or details of your areas of expertise/interest

 - Details of how you voted, which will be kept confidential and used for auditing purposes only

 Should you end up sitting on a jury, we may request further data from you, but we will communicate the purpose of this at the time.